-- Grant and crediting programs by the Government and Donors may play a key role in awareness raising and consultation on the formalization of certain private sector groups, such as supporting the Government's action during the first 2-3 years.
-More concretely it is suggested that the governmental subsidiary schemes on the milk sector shall be based on the volume and quality of products. - In agriculture, it is suggested to increase the consultation and awareness-raising to the farmers.
-To be considered the establishment of an intermediate unit for the provision of assistance and information to farmers regarding the registration and the benefits of formalization, upon the assistance of the donors and the Government.

-- Organizing targeted awareness-raising campaigns in cooperation with the business associations or other private partners such as micro-financing institutions in rural areas. - Publicly appreciating regular businesses over years or also by exchanging experiences with other businesses, through Tax Administration.
+- " Grant and crediting programs by the government and donors may play a key role in awareness-raising and consultation on the formalisation of certain private-sector groups, such as supporting the government's action during the first 2-3 years.
+More concretely, it is suggested that the governmental subsidiary schemes on the milk sector shall be based on the volume and quality of products. - " In agriculture, it is suggested to increase the consultation and awareness-raising to the farmers.
+To be considered the establishment of an intermediate unit for the provision of assistance and information to farmers regarding the registration and the benefits of formalisation, upon the assistance of the donors and the government. - " Organising targeted awareness-raising campaigns in cooperation with the business associations or other private partners such as micro-financing institutions in rural areas. - " Publicly appreciating regular businesses over the years or exchanging experiences with other companies, through tax administration.

-ANNEX 1: Size and Development of the Shadow Economy of 27 EU Countries in percentage of GDP 2003 - 2012
+ANNEX 1 Size and Development of the Shadow Economy of 27 EU Countries in the percentage of GDP 2003 - 2012